As we drift through outer space aboard the Absolution,

 - Ten years prior to the 2012 revival, The Joker sent a computer virus into the Absolution.
 It forced the computer monitors to display Joker's image, and it played four episodes of Batman: The Animated Series back-to-back.
 TOM eventually removed the virus, and the block ran as normal.
 This happened the same year as Trapped in Hyperspace, which also featured a computer virus, so it could be Foreshadowing.

-- On April 1st, 2017, Toonami lost its 11p-12a timeslot due to Rick and Morty airing 2 back-to-back episodes.
+- On April 1st, 2017, Toonami lost its 11p-12a timeslot due to Rick and Morty airing a new episode on loop.
 Toonami started its run with Dragon Ball Z Kai (without Samurai Jack and Super) due to that timeslot loss.

 - Art Evolution: Toonami has kept on the cutting edge of CGI since it began, but state-of-the-art graphics in 1997 and in 2012 are very different things, so it stands to reason that this trope is in play.
 The fact that its characters and sets are almost entirely shiny metal, something CGI does very well, has certainly helped.

 - Arc Number: 49 is the Absolution deck on which the Intruder is first discovered in the Total Immersion Event that bears its name, and the protocol TOM asks SARA to enact in the trailer for Intruder II.
 (Of course, it's also the number of the first Clyde model, so it's possible the production staff just happens to really like the number.)